phanumat/Documentation/device-type-developers-guide/overview.rst

 Execution location
 ------------------

-With the original SmartThings Hub, all Device handlers execute in the SmartThings cloud.
+With the original PEA HiVE Hub, all Device handlers execute in the PEA HiVE cloud.
-With the new Samsung SmartThings Hub, certain Device handlers may run locally on the Hub or in the SmartThings cloud.
+With the new Samsung PEA HiVE Hub, certain Device handlers may run locally on the Hub or in the PEA HiVE cloud.
-Execution location varies depending on a variety of factors, and is managed by the SmartThings internal team.
+Execution location varies depending on a variety of factors, and is managed by the PEA HiVE internal team.

-As a SmartThings developer, you should write your Device Handlers to satisfy their specific use cases, regardless of where the handler executes.
+As a PEA HiVE developer, you should write your Device Handlers to satisfy their specific use cases, regardless of where the handler executes.
 There is currently no way to specify or force a certain execution location.